-COM 410 Interpersonal Communication

-Theory and Research (3)
+COM 410 Interpersonal Communication Theory and Research (3)

-fall and spring only Survey and analysis of major research topics, paradigms, and theories dealing with message exchanges between and among social peers.
+Survey and analysis of major research topics, paradigms, and theories dealing with message exchanges between and among social peers.
 Prerequisite: COM 308 or 309, or instructor approval.
 General studies: SB.

-COM 411 Communication in the Family (3) fall only
+COM 411 Communication in the Family (3)